slcs-jsc/cris/README.md

 # CrIS Code Collection

-This repository provides a collection of codes for the analysis of observations of NASA's Cross Track Infrared Sounder (CrIS).
+This repository provides a collection of codes for the analysis of observations of NOAA's Cross Track Infrared Sounder (CrIS).

 ## Installation